 Tym Manley and Steve Behr

-Tym Manley and Steve Behr, co-founders of Mountain Biking UK, a magazine that rose to prominence as the voice of an emerging sport for British enthusiasts.
+Tym Manley served as freelance editor and Steve Behr as freelance photographer for Mountain Biking UK, a magazine that rose to prominence as the voice of an emerging sport for British enthusiasts.
 The influence that innovators and athletes from the UK have had upon our sport cannot be ignored, and it was MBUK that rallied the country’s mountain bike community together to eventually become a global force to be reckoned with.

 Dafydd Davis, a Welsh outdoorsman and trail runner who fell in love with mountain biking and later became a renowned trail builder.
 Davis realized early on that trails were the sport’s most important physical and financial assets, so he masterminded a nationwide strategy for dedicated MTB trail networks linked to tourism – a model program which opened trail centers across the world.